Speakers Bureau

 Staff Justin Chan

-Justin comes with more than a decade of experience in journalism, having written for Law.com, Mic, Forbes, HuffPost, Time Out New York, Entrepreneur.com, and Yahoo.
-Chan’s work has frequently touched on issues impacting marginalized communities, including racism, immigration, and economic disparities.
-He is a 2013 graduate of Columbia Journalism School and has volunteered at Reading Partners, a nonprofit organization dedicated to helping at-risk youth improve their literacy.
+Justin joined the organization in 2021 and comes with more than a decade of experience in journalism, having written for Law.com, Mic, Forbes, HuffPost, Time Out New York, Entrepreneur.com, and Yahoo.
+His work frequently touches on issues impacting marginalized communities, including racism, immigration, and economic disparities.
+He holds a master’s degree in magazine journalism from Columbia Journalism School and a bachelor’s degree in political science and English from Macaulay Honors College.
+Justin also holds a certificate in digital marketing from Columbia Business School Executive Education.
+He previously volunteered at Reading Partners, a nonprofit organization dedicated to helping at-risk youth improve their literacy.

 Staff M. Chris Fabricant